Niyanthri14/AI-Pharma/README.md

 **Running the Project**

-Once setup is complete, run: streamlit run app.py
+- Once setup is complete, run: streamlit run app.py

-This will launch AI-Pharma in your web browser.
+- This will launch AI-Pharma in your web browser.

+- You can navigate using the sidebar in the website.

+- In the Upload Analyze page, you can browse documents and add one of the prescriptions availabe in the assets file

+- After analysing it will extract the text